atareen/logomaker/docs/source/index.rst

 Logomaker: Software for the visualization of sequence-function relationships
 =============================================================================

-*Written by Ammar Tareen, William Ireland, and Justin B. Kinney.*
+*Written by Ammar Tareen, and Justin B. Kinney.*

 .. raw:: html